vk-donga756/CO2_Emission_Predictor/README.md

 - **Deployment**: Gunicorn
 - **Model Persistence**: joblib

-## 📝 License

-This project was created as part of a Machine Learning lab assignment.

 ## 🤝 Contributing

 Feel free to fork this project and submit pull requests for improvements!

-## 📧 Contact

-For questions or feedback, please open an issue in the repository.